rstani/bookbot/README.md

-BookBot is my first project!
+BookBot as part of the boot.dev course.